Bylaws For Canadian National Association of Real Estate Appraisers

 In giving the member notice of the Complaint, the CEO shall advise the member of the nature of the alleged misconduct, including a copy of any written complaint as applicable.
 The CEO of the Association must also include in such a notice the nature of the misconduct alleged, as well as copies of any documents the CEO has considered, so that the member can respond.
 The member shall be given an opportunity to respond to the Complaint, including the opportunity to speak with the CEO and provide documents which are relevant to consideration of the Complaint.
 The member is not required to respond to the Complaint.

 If the CEO forwards the Complaint to the Discipline Committee, the CEO will forward to the Discipline Committee a summary of facts and documents that the CEO considers relevant to the Complaint, including both inculpatory and exculpatory information and/or documents.
 The Discipline Committee shall consider the information and/or documents and provide a recommendation to the CEO outlining (a) whether the Discipline Committee believes that the member has engaged in misconduct under the bylaws, standards or ethical rules of the Association; (b) if so, whether the Discipline Committee recommends disciplinary action against the member; and (c) if so what disciplinary action the Committee recommends.
 The CEO shall review and consider the recommendation of the Discipline Committee and make a disciplinary decision (the “Decision”).
 The CEO will deliver the Decision in writing to the member, outlining the findings of the CEO and the Discipline Committee and, if the CEO has decided to discipline the member, a description of the discipline against the member.
+If the CEO has a perceived or actual conflict of interest which may affect the CEO’s impartiality, of if the CEO is unable to act for other reason, the CEO may delegate their responsibilities under this section to another member of CNAREA’s executive.

 The member shall have 21 days from receipt of the Decision to request a review of the Decision by the Conduct Review Board.
 The appeal before the Conduct Review Board (the “Appeal”), shall be undertaken in accordance with the Conduct Review Board Rules of Procedure, which are adopted and form part of these bylaws (the “Procedures”).
 Once the member has given notice of the Appeal, the CEO shall deliver to the member a copy of the Procedures and acknowledge that the Appeal has been commenced.
 The Appeal shall then be undertaken in accordance with the Procedures.